MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/security/protected-view.md

 ### Use Office File Validation settings to force Office 2016 files to open in Protected View

-Office File Validation is a security feature that scans files for file format exploits before they are opened by an Office 2016 application.
+Office File Validation is a security feature.
+It scans files for format exploits before an Office 2016 application opens them.
 By default, files that fail Office File Validation are opened in Protected View and users can enable editing after previewing the file in Protected View.
 You can use the Group Policy Protected View setting **Set document behavior if file validation fails** to change this default behavior.
 You can use this setting to select one of two possible options for files that fail Office File Validation:

 - **Block completely** Files that fail Office File Validation can't be opened in Protected View or opened for editing.